shrey890/taskmate-v2/README.md

 Five Themes: Customize your app with a choice of five different themes to suit your preferences.

 Task Management: Add, edit, and delete tasks with ease.
-Mark tasks as complete or incomplete.

 ## Usage
 1.Adding a Task: Click the "Add Task" button and enter your task details.